-The parking lot directly outside of the Amphitheater (Box Office Lot) is open to ADA parking.
-All you need is a state issued handicap tag or ADA hang tag.
+There are parking lots on both sides of the Brandon Amphitheater, either from Exit 54 or 56.
+The lot outside the Amphitheater (Box Office Lot) is open to ADA parking.
+You will need a state-issued handicap tag, or ADA hang tag.

 Food And Drinks

-Where To Stay
+Where To Stay For a Show

-Tip: Making a weekend out of your trip?
+Are you making a weekend out of your trip?
 Check out our recommendations for things to do and places to eat in the area!

 Your Guide To Visiting Ridgeland

-6 Awesome Places To Eat In Ridgeland
+Best Places To Eat In Jackson